-At the interview, your personal adviser will try to get a better understanding of your health issues and your abilities and your limitations.
-He/she will look at what you can already do, what you might be able to do in future and what help you may need to do to be able to go to work.
+At the interview, your personal adviser will try to get a better understanding of your health issues and your abilities, and your limitations.
+He/she will look at what you can already do, what you might be able to do in the future, and what help you may need to do to be able to go to work.

 To do this, they’ll want to talk to you about:

 While you are getting ESA in the work-related activity group, you might have to go to more work-focused interviews like this.

 If you’re in the work-related activity group, you’ll be expected to take part in a work-related activity unless:

 Should you disagree with the decision that’s been made about your ESA claim or reassessment, you can challenge it in the first instance by requesting the DWP to carry out a mandatory reconsideration.
 You will need to request this within 1 month of the date on the decision letter.

 If the request for a mandatory reconsideration is conducted successfully then your Employment Support Allowance will be reinstated.
 A successful reconsideration at this stage can save a lot of time, stress, and money and you should carefully consider if you need assistance in putting forward your request for a mandatory reconsideration at this stage.